smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 - Transferring a service between Primary and Secondary Transports may not be smooth as it involves terminating the service on a transport then restarting it on another transport.
 - When SDL Core supports multiple-transports feature, Proxy will always open Secondary Transport even if no service will run on it.
 - Because of the updated specification of Session ID, maximum number of SDL apps that can connect to Core will be limited to 255.
-- Core may not return a Start Service NAK frame when a malformed Proxy sends a Start Service frame on a transport with Session ID != 0.
 - Protocol version is bumped.